On the Sample Complexity and Metastability of Heavy-tailed Policy Search in Continuous Control: Introduction

-By contrast, for tabular MDPs, stronger results have appeared \cite{bhandari2019global,zhang2020sample,agarwal2020optimality}: linear convergence to \emph{global} optimality for softmax parameterizations.
-A critical enabler of these recent innovations in finite MDPs is a persistent exploration condition: the initial distribution over the states is uniformly lower bounded away from null, under which the current policy may be shown to assign strictly positive likelihood to the optimal action over the entire state space \cite{mei2020global}[Lemma 9]. {This concept of exploration is categorically different from notions common to bandits, i.e., optimism in the face of uncertainty \cite{thompson1933likelihood,lai1985asymptotically,jaksch2010near,russo2018learning}, and instead echoes persistence of excitation in systems identification \cite{narendra1987persistent,narendra2012stable}.} Under this condition, then, a version of gradient dominance \cite{luo1993error} (known also as Polyak-\L ojasiewicz inequality \cite{lojasiewicz1963topological,polyak1963gradient}) holds \cite{agarwal2019theory,mei2020global,mei2020escaping}, which enables such global improvement bounds.
+By contrast, for tabular MDPs, i.e., those with state and action spaces defined by finite discrete sets, stronger results have appeared \citep{bhandari2019global,zhang2020sample,agarwal2020optimality}: linear convergence to \emph{global} optimality for tabular or softmax parameterizations.
+A critical enabler of these recent innovations in finite MDPs is a persistent exploration condition: the initial distribution over the states is uniformly lower bounded away from null, under which the current policy may be shown to assign strictly positive likelihood to the optimal action over the entire state space \citep{mei2020global}[Lemma 9]. {This concept of exploration is categorically different from notions common to bandits, i.e., optimism in the face of uncertainty \citep{thompson1933likelihood,lai1985asymptotically,jaksch2010near,russo2018learning}, and instead echoes persistence of excitation in systems identification \citep{narendra1987persistent,narendra2012stable}.} Under this condition, then, a version of gradient dominance \citep{luo1993error} (known also as Polyak-\L ojasiewicz inequality \citep{lojasiewicz1963topological,polyak1963gradient}) holds, as derived in \citep{agarwal2019theory,mei2020global,mei2020escaping}.
+This result enables such global improvement bounds.
 Unfortunately, translating this condition to continuous space is elusive, as many common distributions in continuous space may fail to be integrable if their likelihood is lower bounded away from null over the entire (not necessarily compact) state space.
-Thus, the following question is our focus:\footnote{An expanded discussion of related works is deferred to Appendix \ref{related_work}.}
+Thus, the following question is our focus:

 \emph{Can one nearly satisfy persistent exploration in MDPs over continuous spaces through appropriate policy parameterizations, and in doing so, mitigate the pathologies of non-convexity?}